Koseki: Citizenship

+The koseki serves as a certificate of citizenship, as only Japanese citizens have one.
+Providing a certified copy of koseki is mandatory to apply for a Japanese passport.

 When a person is naturalized to Japan (authorized by the Minister of Justice and properly noticed through the Official Gazette), this person has to declare the creation of a new koseki or join her/his Japanese spouse's koseki within one month after the notice.
 Besides, any loss of a foreign nationality that was not already lost before the naturalization date should be registered on the koseki within one month from the date of learning the fact of loss of foreign nationality (Family Register Act, article 103).

+Foreign nationals may be mentioned in a koseki, for example, as a spouse or parent of a Japanese citizen, but they are not registered as a genuine member in the koseki, which is strictly for Japanese nationals.